 If you are not qualified for graduate study or if you are looking for a shorter program, it is also possible to pursue the Certificate program in Creativity and Change Leadership as a non degree student or to apply for the Creative Problem Solving Facilitation strand.

 If you wish to participate in the next European cohort of Buffalo State’s Graduate Certificate Program in Creativity and Change Leadership, you’ll need to complete an application packet and email it to the program office in Amsterdam before the application deadline.
-The deadline for application for the 2019 cohort is March 17, 2019.
+Application for the 2019 cohort is closed.
+The deadline for the 2020 cohort will be published at the beginning of September 2019.

 If you have decided to apply, we suggest it would be wise to start compiling your application packet, as this will take a couple of weeks in run through.

 ICSC’s graduate program in Europe is a parttime study.
 During the distance (online) courses, most students spend an average of 8-12 hours a week on course work and group discussions.

 Your attendance in the Netherlands during the seated courses of a Summer School is required.
 The Summer Schools come with preparatory assignments in the weeks before the two courses start, two intensive weeks of learning and assignments that are to be completed some weeks after.

 The investment for the Graduate Certificate Program and for the Master Program will be equal to the tuition established by Buffalo State, State University of New York.

 At present, the fee for the Graduate Certificate Program is $ 14.998.
 At the current exchange rate this amount equals to € 12.834. *

 The fee for the Master program depends on the tuition rate of the electives of your choice.
 To give you an indication: at present, the fee for a Master program with two required courses and three distance courses at SUNY, would be $ 8.609.
 At the current exchange rate this amount equals to € 7.367. *